torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 In addition to the operators from SQL and N1QL, we'll need ones to represent document property paths and query parameters.
 We'll use operator `"."` for paths, and `"$"` for parameters.

+**NOTE:** This schema is case-insensitive, like SQL and N1QL.
+All operation names, function names, and `SELECT` keys can be upper- or lower-case or any mixture.

 ## Leaf Types

 | Type | Representation | Example |